kubeedge/website/docs/concept/ai/ianvs.md

 The scope of Ianvs includes
 - Providing end-to-end benchmark toolkits across devices, edge nodes and cloud nodes based on typical distributed-synergy AI paradigms and applications.
   - Tools to manage test environment.
 For example, it would be necessary to support the CRUD (Create, Read, Update and Delete) actions in test environments.
 Elements of such test environments include algorithm-wise and system-wise configuration.
   - Tools to control test cases.
 Typical examples include paradigm templates, simulation tools, and hyper-parameter-based assistant tools.
+Hyper-parameters are settings that can affect how well your AI models learn from the data.
   - Tools to manage benchmark presentation, e.g., leaderboard and test report generation.
-- Cooperation with other organizations or communities, e.g., in KubeEdge SIG AI, to establish comprehensive benchmarks and developed related applications, which can include but are not limited to
+- Cooperation with other organizations or communities, e.g., in KubeEdge SIG AI, to establish comprehensive benchmarks and developed related applications, which can include but are not limited to:
   - Dataset collection, re-organization, and publication
   - Formalized specifications, e.g., standards
   - Holding competitions or coding events, e.g., open source promotion plan